-- Current NHTI Students: Students who wish to enter the Nursing program and are currently enrolled in General Studies or another NHTI program must complete and submit the Change of Program form prior to the application deadline and return them to the Admissions Office at NHTIadmissions@ccsnh.edu. - Previously Enrolled in Another Nursing Program: Candidates who previously attended a nursing RN program at another institution within the last five years must also submit a "Letter of Good Standing" from their prior program's Department Head and complete a Success Plan and submit it to the Admissions

-- Office at NHTIadmissions@ccsnh.edu by the application; qualified candidates will be contacted for an interview with the Nursing Student Affairs Committee. - Advanced Standing Transfer into Nursing: Candidates seeking transfer and credit for prior nursing coursework may review the policy for Nursing Advanced Standing Transfer and the registration form for the required Advanced Standing Exam.
+- Previously Enrolled in Another Nursing Program: Candidates who attended a nursing RN program at another institution within the last 5 years must also submit a "Letter of Good Standing" from their prior program's department head and complete a Success Plan and submit it to the Admissions Office at NHTladmissions@ccsnh.edu by the application; qualified candidates will be contacted for an interview with the Nursing Student Affairs Committee. - Advanced Standing Transfer into Nursing: Candidates seeking transfer and credit for prior nursing coursework may review the policy for Nursing Advanced Standing Transfer and the registration form for the required Advanced Standing Exam.